waggingtail-dev/package-apple-gsx/README.md

     $gsx->repair()->details($repairId);
     // if UnauthorizedException thrown, authenticate with the current/expired token } catch (UnauthorizedException $e) {
-    // example retrieving the current token
+    // retrieve current/expired token from cache, implementation is up to you
-    $currentToken = Auth::user()->getAppleGsxToken();
+    $currentToken = Cache::get('gsxAuthToken');

-    // if this fails, you'll need a new activation-token
     $authToken = $gsx->authenticate()->token($currentToken);

+    // Update the cache key with new token Cache::put('gsxAuthToken', $authToken, $ttl);
 }
 ```